Yukesh432/DSA-learnings/readme.md

-<h2>This repo contains Data structure and algorithms concepts and code </h2>
+<h2>This repo contains Python Programming language, Data structure and algorithms concepts and code </h2>

+Python is a dynamically typed language.
+That means variable types are determined at runtime.

 Linked List: It is a data structure used to implement sequence type of data.
 It consists of a node containing **data** and **pointer/memory address** to the next node.